taoduh/TestDataBundles/README.md

 Test Data Bundles for Apex
 ----

 Test Data Bundles makes generating data easy for Apex unit tests.
+In my opinion this is a process that slows down unit test writing and was therefore ripe for automation.
 Simply request the number of rows per table you need and you'll get back everything you need.
-Custom metadata specify the object dependencies.
-All dependencies will be created but you'll only get back what you ask for.
+Dependencies and lookups will be taken care of for you along with randomized data in all the fields you need.
+While all dependant records will be created you'll only get back what you ask for.

 **Example:**
 ```sh